 The Foundation Diploma is taught over two terms.
-Each term is of twelve weeks duration, and other responsibilities may be scheduled in the evenings and exceptionally on weekends.
+Term one lasts for a duration of eleven and other responsibilities may be scheduled in the evenings and exceptionally on weekends.

 Classes will normally take place between 9.30am and 6pm.
-Some aspects of the curriculum subject to change and students are expected to check the notice board on a daily basis for any timetabling announcements.
+Some aspects of the curriculum subject to change and students are expected to check their emails on a daily basis for any timetabling announcements.